elizabeth-dumervil/SuperQuiz-Privacy-Policies/README.md

 • when you grant permissions on your device to share information with our mobile application or Site;

-• when you link your Garena account with your Social Media Account (defined below) or other external account or use other social media features, in accordance with the provider’s policies;
+• when you link your Super Quiz account with your Social Media Account (defined below) or other external account or use other social media features, in accordance with the provider’s policies;

 • when you provide us with feedback or complaints;